How to install SQL Server database for SonarQube -

 Conclusion

-In this post, we have downloaded, installed, configured SQL Server to create a database with SQL server authentication.
+In this post, we have downloaded, installed, configured SQL Server to create a database with SQL server authentication as well as with Windows Authentication.
 Then we updated sonar.properties file to configure SonarQube to use the SQL Server database we have created.

 Let us know if you found this post helpful.